BJGriggs/pi5-Wifi-fix/readme.md

 # When the Raspberry Pi 5 boots, it looks for firmware names with model names like raspberry,5-model-b.
 Check the following.

-    reboot, heck to see if wlan0 is up as whell as check for any brcm errors in dmesg
+    reboot, check to see if wlan0 is up as whell as check for any brcm errors in dmesg

 # Orginal credit
     https://wiki.gentoo.org/wiki/Raspberry_Pi_Install_Guide#Raspberry_Pi_5_WiFi.2FBluetooth_Firmware